 All prescription medications shall be stored in their original pharmacy or manufacturer labelled containers and in such manner as to render them safe and effective.

 All prescription medications to be administered by school personnel shall be kept in a securely locked cabinet used exclusively for medications, which is kept locked except when opened to obtain medications.
 The cabinet shall be substantially constructed and anchored securely to a solid surface.
-Prescription mMedications requiring refrigeration shall be stored in either a locked box in a refrigerator or in a locked refrigerator maintained at temperatures of between 386°F (2°C) to 426°F (8°C).
+Prescription medications requiring refrigeration shall be stored in either a locked box in a refrigerator or in a locked refrigerator maintained at temperatures of between 386°F (2°C) to 426°F (8°C).
 Medications requiring freezer storage shall be stored in either a locked box in a freezer or in a locked freezer maintained at temperatures between -13°F (-25°C) to 14°F (-10°C).

 Access to stored prescription medications shall be limited to persons authorized to